Investing in commodities in 2020? Here’s where it is headed.

 Commodities have had a difficult year in 2019, amid the global slowdown in growth and some other factors.
 Investors would probably be wondering where commodities are headed in 2020, and whether it is the right time to invest.

-To help investors make a better decision, we spoke with Avtar Sandu, Senior Commodities Manager, to understand where the commodities market is moving from 2019 to 2020.
+To help investors make a better decision, we spoke with Avtar Sandu, Senior Commodities Manager at Phillip Futures, to understand where the commodities market is moving from 2019 to 2020.

 What happened to commodities in 2019?

 According to Sandu, the best performing commodities in 2019 were crude palm oil (CPO) and palladium.
 The upward rise in CPO prices arose from the downward revision in production as well as dwindling stocks of the biofuel and edible oil.

 Palladium surged ahead of other precious metals – including gold – which had appreciated in response to trade tensions and monetary policy shifts.

 On the other hand, overall metal prices fell about 5 % in 2019 and agricultural prices fell on increased supply and tariff increases.

 To be sure, 2019 was a volatile year for commodities.
 “Most commodities did not do well in 2019 amid concerns about slowing global growth, and worries about the macroeconomic environment with the slowdown in manufacturing and trade in goods,” said Sandu.
 “Some commodities were otherwise affected by supply bottlenecks.”